perfdawg/crust-of-rust/atomics/notes.md

 - single/atomic operation it does not depend what the current value is it just fetch the value and do the operation in an atomic step
 - fetch_add/sub is a single atomic operation but the fetch_update is actually a compare_exchange_weak loop implementation

+### sequential consistency
+- basically sequential consistency is acquire release with the additional guarantee that all threads see the same order across all threads

+### fences
+fence is basically a way to say synchornize a little bit earlier or a little bit later without doing the actual load and store